CodeHariK/Database/Readme.md

 #### Data structure

+On-disk data structures are often used when the amounts of data are so large that keeping an entire dataset in memory is impossible or not feasible.
+Only a fraction of the data can be cached in memory at any time, and the rest has to be stored on disk in a manner that allows efficiently accessing it.

+On spinning disks, seeks increase costs of random reads because they require disk rotation and mechanical head movements to position the read/write head to the desired location.
+However, once the expensive part is done, reading or writing contig‐ uous bytes (i.e., sequential operations) is relatively cheap.
+The smallest transfer unit of a spinning drive is a sector, so when some operation is performed, at least an entire sector can be read or written.
+Sector sizes typically range from 512 bytes to 4 Kb.
+Head positioning is the most expensive part of an operation on the HDD.
+This is one of the reasons we often hear about the positive effects of sequential I/O: reading and writing contiguous memory segments from disk.

+In SSDs, we don’t have a strong emphasis on random versus sequential I/O, as in HDDs, because the difference in latencies between random and sequential reads is not as large.
+There is still some difference caused by prefetching, reading contiguous pages, and internal parallelism

+Writing only full blocks, and combining subsequent writes to the same block, can help to reduce the number of required I/O operations.

+In summary, on-disk structures are designed with their target storage specifics in mind and generally optimize for fewer disk accesses.
+We can do this by improving locality, optimizing the internal representation of the structure, and reducing the number of out-of-page pointers.

 ##### Hashtable
 no sorting or ordering, resizing problems

+##### Binary search tree
+Unbalanced trees have a worst-case complexity of O(N).
+Balanced trees give us an average O(log2 N).
+At the same time, due to low fanout (fanout is the maximum allowed number of children per node), we have to perform balancing, relocate nodes, and update pointers rather frequently.
+Increased mainte‐ nance costs make BSTs impractical as on-disk data structures

+If we wanted to maintain a BST on disk, we’d face several problems.
+One problem is
+locality: since elements are added in random order, there’s no guarantee that a newly created node is written close to its parent, which means that node child pointers may span across several disk pages.
+We can improve the situation to a certain extent by modifying the tree layout and using paged binary trees

+Another problem, closely related to the cost of following child pointers, is tree height.
+Since binary trees have a fanout of just two, height is a binary logarithm of the num‐ ber of the elements in the tree, and we have to perform O(log2 N) seeks to locate the searched element and, subsequently, perform the same number of disk transfers.
+2-3- Trees and other low-fanout trees have a similar limitation: while they are useful as in-memory data structures, small node size makes them impractical for external storage

+A naive on-disk BST implementation would require as many disk seeks as compari‐ sons, since there’s no built-in concept of locality.

+Considering these factors, a version of the tree that would be better suited for disk implementation has to exhibit the following properties:
+• High fanout to improve locality of the neighboring keys.
+• Low height to reduce the number of seeks during traversal.

 ##### Balanced binary trees BTree
 Queried and updated in O(log(n)) and can be range-queried.
 A BTree is roughly a balanced n-ary tree